amitshob/Concert_schdulee/README.md

 **Description**

-This App allows you to track bands and the venues where they've played concerts.
+This App allows you to track bands and the venues where they've will play.

 **Setup**-